mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 app.Run();
 ```

-Order matters in the middleware pipeline, so I have added UseAuthentication() and UseAuthorization() above the MapGet() middleware.
-In order for this to take effect, however, you need to annotate the endpoint that you want protected with the [Authorize] attribute.
-This will require the using statement of Microsoft.AspNetCore.Authorization.
+Order matters in the middleware pipeline, so I have added `UseAuthentication()` and `UseAuthorization()` above the `MapGet()` middleware.
+In order for this to take effect, however, you need to annotate the endpoint that you want protected with the `[Authorize]` attribute.
+This will require the using statement of `Microsoft.AspNetCore.Authorization`.

 ```C#
 using Microsoft.AspNetCore.Authorization;